The article below is taken from SaaS Mag Issue 4. To order your free copy, click here.

 Kissflow believes in product-led growth, rather than in salespeople who go out in the market and magically pull a rabbit out of their hat and make a sale happen.
 That is really sales growing based on some individual’s skills.
 What we do at Kissflow is product-led sales, which means that we make a great product and we invest heavily in digital marketing.
 For this type of marketing, we don’t really need to get out from behind a desk.
 We get the word out to as many people as we can through the digital medium.
 We use social media, blogs, content, websites, paid advertisements on Google, writing on directory sites, listings, and podcasts.

-Everything is digital, just being done at the desk and creating awareness for a product, bringing visitors to our website, and making sure there is a trial option for them to try the product and if they like it.
+Everything is digital, just being done at the desk and creating awareness for a product, bringing visitors to our website, and making sure there is a trial option for them to try the product and see if they like it.
 Our hope is we have built a great product and they will buy it.
-We actually have an inside sales process team, which goes to people who came to our website and signed up for our product and tries to help them, make them successful.
+We actually have an inside process team, which reaches out to people who came through our website and signed up for our product.
 We don’t go meet customers or give them a hard pitch or anything like that.
 This complete process is done remotely, sitting offline, not meeting the customer face-to-face.

 SaaS founders are often forced to think about scaling up long before they are ready.
 Could you talk about some of the elements that were crucial as you scaled your business?

-We don’t want to chase one of the curses of today’s entrepreneur ecosystem: You look at a neighbor who’s raised funding, and then you also want to raise funding.
-That’s really the curse of the market.
+The race to get funded, just because your neighbor got funded has become the curse of today’s entrepreneurial ecosystem.
 Growth doesn’t come with funding, growth comes from product-market fit, and founders need to figure out how to get the product-market fit right for their product.
 Once they are able to solve that problem really well, then the customer starts coming in, and then money starts coming, and then the growth happens organically.

 Almost always, founders end up trying to raise money without having a clue about how their product is going to get adopted or how they’re going to get product-market fit.
 That’s really the biggest problem that I see today.